Xavier in Peru

 The smartest thing to do, according to Xavier, is to find a room in a students' house, because in this way you can meet people from different countries and backgrounds and quickly feel at home.

-"I really loved the way students do participate during classes, and also the fact that courses are interactive and more based on experience, rather than only pure theory !"
+"I really loved the way students participate during classes, and also the fact that courses are interactive and based on experience rather than pure theory !"

 Miraflores, with its 85,000 inhabitants as of 2007, is one of the biggest districts of Lima, the capital city of Peru, and is well known for its shopping areas, big parks and beaches, as well as for its theaters, cinemas and art galleries.